yiit/ENFi32_10012026/docs/source/Tools/Tools.rst

 Added: 2025-02-02

-When multiple I2C Busses are configured (ESP32 only), we need to configure on which I2C Bus the RTC chip is connected:
+When multiple I2C Buses are configured (ESP32 only), we need to configure on which I2C Bus the RTC chip is connected:

 .. image:: images/Tools_RTC_I2CSelector.png